 Consumption of adequately iodized salt is another major intervention to prevent and improve the iodine deficiency and its consequences.
-Iodine is critical for fetal development.
-If mothers do not have adequate iodine intake, babies may develop a form of mental retardation called cretinism (WHO (2015c).
+Iodine is critical for foetal development.
+If mothers do not have adequate iodine intake, babies may develop a form of mental retardation called cretinism (WHO, 2015c).
 As a result, it does not only affect children's performance at school but also affects their productivity and the ability to find a job in adulthood.
-Globally, nearly 50 million people suffer from some degree of iodine deficiency-related brain damage.
-According to the latest estimates, globally, 69 per cent of households have adequately iodized salt (15 parts per million or more), but coverage varies considerably among the developing countries (Figure 4.17).
-Non-OIC developing countries registered the highest coverage, with 74 per cent of households were consuming adequately iodized salt.
-In contrast, only 59 per cent of households were consuming adequately iodized salt in OIC countries.
-Consumption of adequately iodized salt remained more or less the similar across the OIC regions except ECA, where 65 per cent of households were consuming adequately iodized salt in 2014.
+Consumption of salt with any iodine can prevent major causes of mental retardation and other iodine deficiency disorders.
+Globally, nearly 86% of the population had access to iodized salt in 2018.
+According to the latest estimates, globally, 83.7% of households consumed salt with any iodine (>0 parts per million or more), but coverage varies considerably among the developing countries (Figure 4.17).
+Non-OIC developing countries registered the highest coverage, with 85.3% of households consuming salt with any iodine.
+In contrast, only 77.1% of households were consuming salt with any iodine in OIC countries.
+Consumption of salt with any iodine in households across the OIC regions also varied with the highest number of households in ECA (94.4%), followed by MENA (81.5%), and SSA (75.5%).
+The lowest household consumption of salt with any iodine was reported in ESALA at 68.3%.